paliwalsanvi/Interactive-Quiz-Platform-/README.md

 📌 The app will run locally at http://localhost:3000/

 📦 Deployment
 This project is deployed using Vercel.
-To redeploy manually:
+To manually redeploy, run:

 sh
 Copy